aurora-opensource/streetscape.gl/docs/api-reference/xviz-loader-interface.md

 ##### getLookAhead()

-Returns the current look ahead offset.
+Returns the current look ahead offset in seconds.

 ##### getMetadata()